 In the UX/UI world, it is important to learn by doing.
 This way you see how things work and interact so that we can make any necessary changes to products.
 The goal of classroom training is to get you ready for the workplace.
 Supplying resources to build portfolios and project experience helps support a professional future.

 MUXL have discovered a problem.
 As with any large market, there will always be cowboys looking to make money.
 There are some who supply bad UX courses to capitalise on the short term gains they can make.
 It is always important to check out who is teaching a course, what experience they have and how long they have been in the industry.
 You must also carefully consider what you want to get out of a course and whether the content is worth the price.

 To solve both of these issues, UX Academy only employs UX professionals as its tutors.
-In fact, all of our students* have said that the UX Academy tutors were knowledgeable about the subjects they were teaching.
-In addition, all of our students are consulted before the course on what areas and topics interest them the most.
+In fact, all of our students* have said that the UX Academy tutors were knowledgeable about the user experience and conversational design subjects they were teaching.
+In addition, all of our students are consulted before the user experience course on what areas and topics interest them the most.
 This is so they can get the most out of the programme.
-You can find out more about the UX Academy and the programmes we offer here.
+You can find out more about the UX Academy and the UX course based in London programmes we offer here.

-*Sample from our February 2018 Foundation Course survey.
+*Sample from our February 2018 Beginner UX Course survey.